KingScotty/KingScotty/README.md

 # 👋 Hi, I’m @KingScotty (Scott Browning)

 ## About Me
-- 🎓 Information Technology major at the University of Cincinnati, focusing on Software Development.
+- 🎓 Information Technology – Cybersecurity track at the University of Cincinnati
-- 🛠️ Currently seeking tech internships to grow my skills and gain industry experience.
+- 🛠️ Currently seeking internships in Cybersecurity, IT, or Software Engineering to gain real-world experience.
 - 💪 Veteran and amateur powerlifter with a passion for personal growth.

 ## Interests